Arvtesh/UnityFx.Async/README.md

     .Then(text => ExtractFirstUrl(text))
     .Rebind(url => new Url(url));
 ```
 `ContinueWith()` and `Finally()` delegates get called independently of the antecedent operation result. `ContinueWith()` also define overloads accepting `AsyncContinuationOptions` argument that allows to customize its behaviour.
-Note that `ContinueWith()` is analog to the corresponding [Task method](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.continuewith) and not a part of the JS promise pattern:
+Note that `ContinueWith()` matches the corresponding [Task method](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.continuewith) and is not a part of the JS promise pattern:
 ```csharp
 DownloadTextAsync("http://www.google.com")
     .ContinueWith(op => Debug.Log("1"))